chris-rock/chris-rock.github.io/src/contents/articles/chef-without-internet/index.md

 2. Chef binaries can be un-installed with a Chef run

-The full demo is available at [Github](https://github.com/chris-rock/chef-purge-demo/)
+The full demo is available at [Github](https://github.com/chris-rock/chef-purge-demo/).
 Do you have better approaches for running Chef runs without internet?

-[Get in touch](https://github.com/chris-rock).
+If you have any questions contact me via [Twitter @chri_hartmann](https://twitter.com/chri_hartmann) or [Github](https://github.com/chris-rock)